w3c/wai-media-guide/transcribing.md

 For captions:

-* Captions are one or two lines. @@ ?character length?
+* Captions are one or two lines.
+Generally is is best to keep them under 32 characters per line.
 * Put a new sentence on a new line.
 * If you need to break a sentence into multiple segments, break it at a logical phrase.